wootencl/apidocs-v4/source/includes/_claimstatus.md

 previously submitted claims.
 You can send a request to a payer to determine where the claim is in their adjudication system and the status of the claim.

-The PokitDok claim status endpoint can be used to query the status of multiple claims.
+The PokitDok Claims Status endpoint can be used to query the status of multiple claims.
 To learn how to form such a request and understand how the [claims](#claims) and [claims status](#claims_status) endpoints work together, see [claims API workflow](https://platform.pokitdok.com/claim-processing).